1977 – 2017, FORTY YEARS OF ROOTS IN THE GROUND

 The first vines were planted at Bethel Heights between 1977 and 1979.
 That was before the discovery of phylloxera in Oregon, so we just stuck un-rooted cuttings in the ground and let them make their own roots in place.

-Forty years on, these are some of the last own-rooted Pinot noir and Chardonnay vines surviving anywhere in the world, still going strong and producing some of the finest wines of their entire career: the Flat Block, the Southeast Block, the West Block and the High Wire Chardonnay.
+More than forty years on, these are some of the last own-rooted Pinot noir and Chardonnay vines surviving anywhere in the Willamette Valley.
+Although phylloxera is finally taking its toll and production is diminishing, these old vines are still producing some of the finest wines of their entire career: the Flat Block, the Southeast Block, the West Block and the High Wire Chardonnay.
 These are our Legacy Blocks.

 BETHEL HEIGHTS VINEYARD